 - Our Finnish national programme section offers foreign language courses in Swedish, English, German, French, Russian, Spanish and Chinese in addition to Finnish as mother tongue.
 IB students are welcome to join them whenever they can.

 In the IB Diploma, we offer Finnish A: Literature and English A: Language and Literature in Group 1.
-In Group 2, Finnish and French are taught as languages B. The languages are available at Higher/Standard Level, depending on the number of students choosing them.
+In Group 2, English, Finnish and French are taught as languages B. The languages are available at Higher/Standard Level, depending on the number of students choosing them.
+In order to offer a chance for students to start learning a new language from the beginning, we also offer German ab initio SL.

 Students are encouraged to choose a school-supported, self-taught Language A Literature course if this seems a viable mother-tongue option for them.
 There is a supervising full-time language A teacher in the school who will help them understand and plan the course of study.
 These students are also encouraged to join taught Language A groups, in particular when they are covering world literature.
 In previous years, our students have successfully completed Language A Literature self-study e.g. in the following languages: Chinese, French, German, Italian, Korean, Lithuanian, Greek, Nepali, Polish, Russian, Swedish, Turkish, Urdu and Vietnamese.